 If a therapist or pastor ever reinforces your abusive partner’s behavior and actions through such tactics as mirroring, empathy, sympathy, instruction, behavioral interventions, s/he is not therapeutically trained or informed in treating domestic violence and emotional abuse.

 The abuse is never your fault, and no amount of poor communication or lack of intimacy will ever justify his harm, damage, or assault.

-There should be no focus on the Alleged Perpetrator’s feelings until the perpetrator has undergone a rigorous two-year program and deep individual therapy.
+There should be no focus on the abuser’s feelings until the perpetrator has undergone a rigorous two-year program and deep individual therapy.
 There are fundamental issues that must be addressed.
 These areas of challenge are not about you.
-They are about the Alleged Perpetrator’s attitudes and old belief systems, his hierarchical thinking, and his blaming you for his behavior.
+They are about the abuser’s attitudes and old belief systems, his hierarchical thinking, and his blaming you for his behavior.
 These skewed perceptions are problems of the perpetrator’s worldview.
-The therapist should focus on the Alleged Perpetrator’s belief systems rather than his feelings.
+The therapist should focus on the abuser’s belief systems rather than his feelings.
 If these entrenched beliefs and behaviors are not addressed first, there will be no change in his behavior and couple’s therapy will become chaotic and harmful.
 Your counselor or therapist should recognize and clearly state that the abuse is not about you, nor is it your fault in any way.

 Victim blaming and false accusations have the potential to arise when the abuser’s feelings are validated and patterns are disguised or being manipulated.
 The issue of abuse needs to be uncovered and brought to light before any other relational problems can even begin to be addressed.
 Abuse is a one-way problem where there is one victim and one perpetrator.
 Ultimately, couple’s therapy is designed to tackle interpersonal relational problems (like communication), which may be preventing you from connecting as a couple.